tldraw/tldraw/packages/tlschema/README.md

 ```

 After you've added your migration, make sure to add a test for it in `src/migrations.test.ts`.
 It will complain if you do not!

+## License

+The source code in this repository (as well as our 2.0+ distributions and releases) are currently licensed under Apache-2.0.
+These licenses are subject to change in our upcoming 2.0 release.
+If you are planning to use tldraw in a commercial product, please reach out at [hello@tldraw.com](mailto://hello@tldraw.com).